connectedbits/process_pilot/README.md

 2 BoundaryEvent Timeout: waiting
 ```

-Processable executes each step in the process until the flow reaches the end or `waits` at a Task.
+Process Pilot executes each step in the process until the flow reaches the end or `waits` at a Task.
 Here the `IntroduceYourself` UserTask is `waiting` for completion.

 At this point you may want to save the current state of execution in a Rails model.